 Setting Up Trusts Online

 The cost of establishing a Trust can vary based on the type and complexity of the Trust, and the method of establishment.
 Online legal services can charge anywhere from $30-$300 to set up a Trust, while consulting with a lawyer can cost anywhere from $1000-$3000, generally.
-While the cost of consulting with a lawyer may seem very high, a lawyer can make sure that the Trust you’re setting up is completely valid and legally sound, which can potentially save you or your heirs money later.
+While the cost of consulting with a lawyer may seem high, a lawyer can make sure the Trust you’re setting up is completely valid and legally sound, which can potentially save you or your heirs money later.

 Tax Implications During Your Life